-- Identical Twin ID Tag: Skip is distinguished from his brother Chip by wearing a sash across his chest and his voice being a little higher.
+- Identical Twin ID Tag: Skip (the oldest twin) is distinguished from his brother Chip (the youngest) by wearing a sash across his chest and his voice being a little higher.

 - Informed Species: Their resemblance to real dung beetles◊ is somewhat minimal, being more akin to purple sausages in shape.

 - Lethally Stupid: As demonstrated in "Waiting for Edward"; their bumbling gets Slinkman injured, and Edward suffers many Amusing Injuries trying to keep them out of trouble.